VitaliiH/uaa-behind-zuul-sample/README.md

 **This project is *Proof of concept* (aka `PoC`)** (and code quality is not perfect), please before using in production review security concerns among other things.
 (See https://github.com/kakawait/uaa-behind-zuul-sample/issues/6)

+## Fork goals

+Overall, the fork was done by me to understand, how the Spring-Zuul works itself, and also how uaa may work in conjunction with it.

+Additionally, I set myself goals to achieve after shallow investigation.
+Some of them are about configuration, and other - about Zuul routing:

+- Define "legacy" service, that will pretend as "old absolete legacy" server.
+Redirect some requests using Zuul to LegacyService.
+The service should have three endpoints, each representing different pages.
+(Done)

+- Cover the legacy api with three separate authorities: "ROLE_USER", "ROLE_GUEST", "ROLE_ADMIN".
+(Done with no effect - see last bullet)

+- Define "public" service, that will handle requests, that don't need any authentication (e.g. a "news" page).
+(Done.
+Access rules should be corrected)

+- Change timeout policy - currently, it is very strict.
+Eather disable or make it longer.
+(Done)

+- Security rules, defined via @PreAuthorized in a resource service (e.g. DummyService) seems to be ignored.
+Is it correct behavior?
+(TDB)

+*See original content of README file below**

 ## Change Log

 see [CHANGELOG.md](CHANGELOG.md)